rase-rocks/byw/README.md

 npm run serve-build
 ```

 Visit `https://localhost:8080` in your browser to view the current build.
+(And add the exception for the certificate you have just created after checking it).

+__Side Note__ This is outside the scope of the project, but, having a self signed certificate does not impact the encryption 'strength' in any way.
+It only means that 'somebody' else is not certifying that `localhost` is `localhost`.
+So a self signed certificate would not be suitable in production for this reason, even though the level of security provided is the same.

 ### Build Process